ugeneunipro/docs/content/ugene-command-line-interface/cli-predefined-tasks/finding-pattern-using-smith-waterman-algorithm.md

 ---
-title: "Finding Pattern Using Smith-Waterman Algorithm"
+title: "Finding Patterns Using the Smith-Waterman Algorithm"
 weight: 600
 ---

-# Finding Pattern Using Smith-Waterman Algorithm
+# Finding Patterns Using the Smith-Waterman Algorithm

 **Task Name:** find-sw